mingyang143/switcheo-problem-three/README.md

-# Switcheo problem three
+# Switcheo problem three (Note: the main file with the code is inside App.tsx)

 ## Issues with the code

-1. Minor issue: The Wallet Balance interfaces should not be in the same file as the actual logic code.
-The interfaces should be placed in a directory called model.
+1. The Wallet Balance interfaces should not be in the same file as the actual logic code.
+The similar interfaces should be placed in a file WalletBalance.models.tsx that is inside a directory called Model.

 2. ` useEffect(() => {
   const datasource = new Datasource(